-- HE 7.1: Coordinate with County agencies (e.g., Office of Supportive Housing), the San Andreas Regional Center (SARC), and non-profit partners to provide services to special needs populations. - HE 7.2: Facilitate housing for seniors, large families, and special needs groups, including the developmentally disabled, at-risk youths, and nontraditional family groups by allowing a diverse range of housing configurations. - HE 7.3: Simplify the process to retrofit homes for age-friendly design and special accommodations so people can stay in their homes safely and comfortably. - HE 7.4: Support affordable housing opportunities for older adults, persons with disabilities, and their caregivers. - HE 7.5: Support the inclusion of space for childcare facilities in new residential and mixed-use developments. - HE 7.6: Support resources that connect and match special needs groups to available dwelling units. - HE 7.7: Provide development incentives (e.g., an extra density bonus) and prioritize funding and processing of affordable housing projects that set aside units for special needs populations and for extremely low-income households.
+- HE 7.1: Coordinate with County agencies (e.g., Office of Supportive Housing), the San Andreas Regional Center (SARC), and non-profit partners to provide services to special needs populations. - HE 7.2: Maintain financial assistance programs, such as the Rent Relief Program and Milpitas Assistance Program, to support residents and families with emergency needs. - HE 7.32: Facilitate housing for seniors, large families, and special needs groups, including the developmentally disabled, at-risk youths, and nontraditional family groups by allowing a diverse range of housing configurations. - HE 7.43: Simplify the process to retrofit homes for age-friendly design and special accommodations so people can stay in their homes safely and comfortably. - HE 7.54: Support affordable housing opportunities for older adults, persons with disabilities, and their caregivers. - HE 7.65: Support the inclusion of space for childcare facilities in new residential and mixed-use developments.